 Shaping Intermedia Art – Avantgarde Women (1968-85)

-In the late Sixties, women composers start mixing various kinds of sonic material.
-Often their idea of intermedia art has a link to human life.
+In the late 1960s, women composers began mixing different types of sound material.
+Their concept of intermedia art often had a connection to human life.
 88 minutes with Christina Kubisch, Eliane Radigue, Frankie Mann, Ruth Anderson and others.

 Ray-Dee-Oh (1960-2004)